Showing posts sorted by date for query our glory. Sort by relevance Show all posts

 If ⁴we are blind to seeing God's true value, worth, beauty, wisdom, glory, majesty, and power as our infinite loving Creator - the Source of life, love, and all things - we will never pursue Him as the infinitely valuable and significant being that He is.
 We will desire and pursue created things and beings instead.

-Because God is significant, important, and valuable, we are must be like Him in order to be able to appreciate and enjoy these qualities in Him.
+Because God is significant, important, and valuable, we are and must be like Him in order to be able to appreciate and enjoy these qualities in Him.

 We are told in Jas 4: